lyteword/bsb/leviticus/chapter-12.md

----
-weight: 12
----

 # Chapter 12

+## Purification after Childbirth

 <sup>1</sup> Then the LORD said to Moses,

 <sup>2</sup> “Say to the Israelites, ‘A woman who becomes pregnant and gives birth to a son will be unclean for seven days, as she is during the days of her menstruation.

 <sup>3</sup> And on the eighth day the flesh of the boy’s foreskin is to be circumcised.

 <sup>4</sup> The woman shall continue in purification from her bleeding for thirty-three days.
 She must not touch anything sacred or go into the sanctuary until the days of her purification are complete.

 <sup>5</sup> If, however, she gives birth to a daughter, the woman will be unclean for two weeks as she is during her menstruation.
 Then she must continue in purification from her bleeding for sixty-six days.

 <sup>6</sup> When the days of her purification are complete, whether for a son or for a daughter, she is to bring to the priest at the entrance to the Tent of Meeting a year-old lamb for a burnt offering and a young pigeon or a turtledove for a sin offering.

 <sup>7</sup> And the priest will present them before the LORD and make atonement for her; and she shall be ceremonially cleansed from her flow of blood.
 This is the law for a woman giving birth, whether to a male or to a female.

-<sup>8</sup> But if she cannot afford a lamb, she shall bring two turtledoves or two young pigeons, one for a burnt offering and the other for a sin offering.
+<sup>8</sup> But if she cannot afford a lamb, she shall bring two turtledoves or two young pigeons,[^466] one for a burnt offering and the other for a sin offering.
 Then the priest will make atonement for her, and she will be clean.’”

+[^466]: 12:8 Cited in Luke 2:24